DOFLinx/docs/docs/parameters/11_The_Parameters.md

 sense to keep the LED for animations only and not duplicate the marquee.
 But then, here we go, its your choice!

-## `PIXELCADE_SCORE_DISPLAYS=DEFAULT,LCD,LCD_MATRIX,LCD_7SEG,LED,LED_7SEG,LED_LEDSTRIP,LED_MATRIX`
+## `PIXELCADE_SCORE_DISPLAY_P1 and PIXELCADE_SCORE_DISPLAYS_P2=DEFAULT,LCD,LCD_MATRIX,LCD_7SEG,LED,LED_7SEG,LED_LEDSTRIP,LED_MATRIX`

 Default is DEFAULT and this can be left out of your INI.

 The default will enable LCD and LED meaning that if you have a score display on either or both of these Pixelcade devices then the score will be displayed using the default Pixelcade order of device precedence.
-So using DEFAULT or LCD,LED is the same as leaving this parameter out alltogether or having a blank parameter, ie PIXELCADE_SCORE_DISPLAYS=
+So using DEFAULT or LCD,LED is the same as leaving this parameter out alltogether or having a blank parameter, ie PIXELCADE_SCORE_DISPLAYS_P1=

 Adding any or all of the other options will force a score display to those devicess.
 Doing this allows you to customise precisely where scores are displayed.

-If you want to see the score on the Dot Matrix connected to your Pixelcade LCD screen and on the Seven Segement display connected to your LED panel then you would set PIXELCADE_SCORE_DISPLAYS=LCD_MATRIX,LED_7SEG
+If you want to see the score on the Dot Matrix connected to your Pixelcade LCD screen and on the Seven Segement display connected to your LED panel then you would set PIXELCADE_SCORE_DISPLAYS_P1=LCD_MATRIX,LED_7SEG

+if you have a matrix display on your Pixelcade LED (LED_MATRIX) and a matrix display on your Pixelcade LCD (LCD_MATRIX) then you can show P1 and P2 scores simultaneiously by having PIXELCADE_SCORE_DISPLAYS_P1=LED_MATRIX and PIXELCADE_SCORE_DISPLAYS_P2=LCD_MATRIX - great for Twin Cobra !

 ## `PROCESSES=PPPP,PPPP,PPPP`